-Front row: Caitlin Hollings and Andrew Peat.
-Back row: Ana Lenard, Bridget McLay, Tiaan Nelson, Jordan Grimmer, Jessica Storey, Lance Green and Jason Zwi.
+Front row: Bridget McLay and Andrew Peat.
+Back row: Ana Lenard, Tiaan Nelson, Jordan Grimmer, Jessica Storey, Lance Green and Jason Zwi.

 Shortland Chambers believes in assisting young lawyers in their careers and to that end, it takes on junior barristers and sponsors their rental in chambers for a term.
 The chambers provide work to these juniors in the form of research and court appearances.